 Whether you're driving yourself or hiring a car service or limo, you can begin at any winery along the Niagara Wine Trail, USA.
 Some wineries are located close by each other, while others are located a little further away.
 Plan your route prior and view the wine trail map for a better understanding of where everything is located.

 Tip: Extend your stay!
 There are plenty of accommodations throughout Niagara County including hotel, motels, quaint bed and breakfasts and vacation rentals, too.
-Browse available accommodations and packages here.

 2. Watch the time

 Be sure not to head out too early, or plan to stay out too late.
-Many of the wineries open between 10am and 12pm (NOON) and close by 6pm, daily.
+Many of the wineries open between 10am and noon and close by 6pm, daily.
 If you plan to visit during the off-season (December - April), the wineries often have limited schedules and hours.
 Before you go, call ahead or visit the website for updated information.

 3. Drink Responsibly